ulinja/go-notes/README.md

 #### Code Style

-The [Go Styleguide](https://google.github.io/styleguide/go/) describes style rules in detail.
+The [Go Styleguide](https://google.github.io/styleguide/go/) describes code style guidelines in detail.

+However, different to other languages, the code formatting rules in Go are not really established on paper.
-Code format should always match that which is output by the `gofmt` tool.
+Rather, the correct source code formatting is applied by invoking the `gofmt` tool.

-Here are some basic rules as a quick summary:
+As for variable and package naming conventions, here are some basic rules as a quick summary:
 - use `MixedCaps` or `camelCase` for multi-word names
     - constants are `MixedCaps` when exported and `camelCase` when not exported
 - package names should contain only lowercase characters: `helloworld` and not `helloWorld` or `hello-world`